UMDLARS/CYLGame/docs/userguide/installing.rst

 ::

-   pyenv isntall --list | less  # use this to find the latest micro version of the python you want. pyenv install X.Y.Z  # where X.Y are the "major.minor" version require and Z is the latest mirco version.
+   pyenv install --list | less  # use this to find the latest micro version of the python you want. pyenv install X.Y.Z  # where X.Y are the "major.minor" version require and Z is the latest mirco version.